Aodán Mac Póilin: Career

 After graduation, Mac Póilin was a teacher for a period and then became Director of the ULTACH Trust in 1990.

 He was active in the European Bureau for Lesser-Used Languages and the Community Relations Council for Northern Ireland, and was chairman of the first Irish-medium school in Northern Ireland.

 Mac Póilin served on the board of Northern Ireland Screen for 5 years from 2012, with particular responsibility for the Irish Language Broadcast Fund.
 He also served on the boards of the Columba Initiative, Comhairle na Gaelscolaíochta (the Council for Irish-medium Education), the Education Broadcasting Council of BBC Northern Ireland, Foras na Gaeilge (the cross-border Irish language implementation body), and the Seamus Heaney Centre for Poetry, Queen's University Belfast.

 Mac Póilin wrote and lectured extensively on various aspects of the Irish language, literature and culture.
 He made a major contribution to the revitalisation of the Irish language in Northern Ireland.

 Mac Póilin died on 29 December 2016.
+He is survived by his wife Áine, daughter Aoife, and two grandchildren.

+Legacy

+A film entitled Rian na gCos celebrating his life was released on BBC Two NI in 2020 and on TG4 in 2021.

+In 2017, the Irish Language Broadcast Fund established a bursary fund in his name entitled Ciste Cuimhneacháin Aodáin Mhic Phóilin.